Subaru Crosstrek: Crosstrek Hybrid

 In May 2018, Subaru of America announced a plug-in hybrid electric version for the 2019 model year to serve as a Compliance car, and thus is sold only in states that follow California emission standards.
 It has three different modes: full-electric (traction motor drawing from battery power), parallel hybrid (traction motor assisting gasoline engine), or series hybrid (motor-generator unit driven from gasoline engine).
 The Crosstrek Hybrid features the FB20 gasoline engine detuned to 137 hp, coupled with two electric motors developing a combined 148 hp.
 The car has a fuel tank of 13.2 usgal and an 8.8 kWh battery, which together enable a range of 480 mi.
 The two electric motors have separate functions: Motor Generator One is the starter and acts as a generator under regenerative braking; Motor Generator Two is the traction motor with an output of 118 hp and 149 lbft; together, the two motors and battery pack add approximately 455 lb to the curb weight of the car.
-Under electric power only, the Crosstrek Hybrid can achieve a 17 mi of range at speeds up to 65 mph.
+Under electric power only, the Crosstrek Hybrid can achieve 17 mi of range at speeds up to 65 mph.